 Each product in DPD can have a tax class assigned.
 A tax class is a set of tax rules which define what taxes DPD should collect for a specific product.
 Using tax classes you can define tax rates for a specific location - country, state, or a specific ZIP / postal code.

-You can manage tax classes on the Tax Collection page.
-To create a new tax class, click the Add New button on the Tax Collection page.
+You can manage tax classes on the Taxes page under Settings in the left menu.
+To create a new tax class, click the + Add Tax Class button on the Taxes page.
 To define a new tax class the name and at least one tax rule are required.

 Tax Rules can be defined by: